teboho/how-to/docs/README.md

 - The `Branch` will be the branch name of the account holder.
 - The `Branch Code` will be the branch code of the account holder.
 - The `Account Type` will be the type of account that the account holder has.

+### Refunds

+There should be an open window for a client to make a dispute about the task execution and potential refund.
+The support team will then investigate the dispute and then make a decision on whether the client should be refunded or not.
+The support team will then mark the task as refunded and then release the funds to the client.
+The support team will then be able to download the proof of payment and then process the payment from the bank account of the company that owns the web application.
+The support team will then mark the payment as completed, and the client will be able to see that the payment has been completed.

 ## Functional Requirements